A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Discussion

-Targeted PTA searches for SMBHB candidates eliminate the problem of finding the electromagnetic counterpart of a gravitational wave signal.
-For galaxy 3C~66B, an SMBHB candidate source, we know the sky position and redshift $z$ to a very high precision~\citep{HuntJohnson2021,vandenBoschGebhardt2015}.
+As a demonstration, let us consider a toy example of obtaining constraints on the Hubble–Lemaître constant, provided precise knowledge of the sky position and redshift~\citep{HuntJohnson2021,vandenBoschGebhardt2015} and the (lack of) GW emission from 3C~66B.
 Because $z = 0.02 \ll 0.1$ and because we do not expect stringent constraints on $D$, we assume $D=D_\text{L}$ and use the linear approximation $v=cz$ for simplicity.
 To develop high-precision cosmology with PTAs as part of future work, it is necessary to use full expressions for $D$ and $v$, while also correcting the recession velocities based on peculiar velocities of galaxies~\citep{gw170817_Hubble}.
-In any case, the key requirement of a PTA in cosmology, based on targeted CW searches, is to constrain the luminosity distance of an SMBHB candidate.
+In any case, the key requirement of a PTA in cosmology, based on targeted CGW searches, is to constrain the luminosity distance of an SMBHB candidate.